 The subject dock and appurtenant facilities are privately owned and maintained and are for the docking and mooring of recreational boats.
 Recreational boating is a water-dependent activity and is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).
-The existing floating boat dock and appurtenant facilities have existed at this location for many years, and are located directly adjacent to the Applicant's upland property.
-The bank protection will maintain and improve the integrity of the river channel, which will help protect the Public Trust resources of the Sacramento River for recreational and navigational purposes by the public.
+The existing boat dock and appurtenant facilities have existed at this location for many years and are located directly adjacent to the Applicant's upland property.
+The bank protection will maintain and improve the integrity of the river channel, which will help protect the Public Trust resources of the Sacramento River for recreational and navigational use by the public.

-The proposed lease includes provisions protecting the public use of the proposed lease area, including a limited lease term of 10 years and a non-exclusive use provision.
-The facilities will not significantly alter the land, and the lease does not alienate the State's fee simple interest and does not permanently impair public rights.
+The proposed lease includes certain provisions protecting the public use of the proposed lease area, including a limited lease term of 10 years and a non-exclusive use provision.
+The facilities will not significantly alter the land, the lease will neither alienate the State's fee simple interest nor permanently impair public rights.
 Upon termination of the lease, the lessee may be required to remove any improvements and restore the lease premises to their original condition.